Brazil's Pix Revolutionizes Digital Payments Landscape and Inspires LatAm Growth

 "Pix is considered UPI's young brother," says Paula Bellizia, President of Global Payments at EBANX.
 "The Brazilian solution was launched three years ago and it is not too much to say that it is literally everywhere now."
 Brazil already accounts for 15% of all instant payments made worldwide, second only to India, according to ACI Worldwide.
 Data from Payments and Commerce Market Intelligence (PCMI), for EBANX, projects that nearly a third (29%) of the total value transacted on digital commerce in Brazil this year will happen through Pix.

 And just like India inspired Brazil, Pix is now spreading the idea of instant payments across Latin America.
-They are available at any time, they are cheap and, by definition, they are fast, but, according to Lindsay Lehr, Managing Director at Payments and Commerce Market Intelligence (PCMI), there are other reasons to explain why instant payments are becoming so popular in the region: "Despite the fact that most Latin Americans now own a bank account, the credit card penetration is still low.
+They are available at any time, they are cheap and, by definition, they are fast, but, according to Lindsay Lehr, Managing Director at PCMI, there are other reasons to explain why instant payments are becoming so popular in the region: "Despite the fact that most Latin Americans now own a bank account, the credit card penetration is still low.
 Instant payments are covering this gap and also replacing cash.
 Consumer behavior changed during the Covid-19 pandemic, and people now prefer digital payments."

-According to ACI Worldwide, Instant Payments in Latin America should grow from 33 bi transactions to 323.8bi in 2027.
+According to ACI Worldwide, instant payments in Latin America should grow from 33bi transactions in 2022 to 323.8bi in 2027.
 "Payments are the backbone of digital growth," says Paula Bellizia.
 "They become a bridge for digital and financial inclusion, bringing everyone into the digital economy.
 This access unfolds seamlessly into instant payments, with mobile phones serving as the primary tool, enhancing overall convenience."
-In 2020, instant and real-time payments had only a 16% share of digital commerce in Latam.
+In 2020, instant and real-time payments had only a 16% share of digital commerce in LatAm.
 PCMI expects that this will increase to 34% in two years from now.

 With more customers in the digital economy, global companies are seeing the opportunity to leverage alternative payment methods and increase their revenue, especially in rising markets like Latin America.
 EBANX's annual report Beyond Borders shows that, on average, APMs already accounted for 39% of the e-commerce volume in the region in 2022, and are expected to represent 42% of it by the end of this year, with Colombia (50% forecast) and Brazil (49% forecast) as the main highlights.
 Offering alternative payments is an effective way to gain consumer's trust and raise the average order value (AOV).
 "Take Brazil as an example: Pix became the favorite payment method.
 If you are selling products or services to the customers there, you have to give them this option," says Juliana Etcheverry, Director of Strategic Payments Partnerships at EBANX.